 Historical data shows that Black Friday and Cyber Monday are great for sales, both traditional and e-commerce.
-These economic and social experiments give a clear answer to what should be done in order to increase revenue.
+These economic and social experiments give a clear answer to what should be done in order to increase revenue and which e-commerce software solutions are a must.
 To sell more, organizations have to present a great discount for at least some products and engage with the customers on a more personal, data-driven level.
 Past Black Friday and Cyber Monday has taught us that knowledge is power.

 The Wall Street Journal reported, that the number of people shopping in traditional stores on Black Friday declined 4 percent last year.
 The observation goes beyond a typical ‘it’s convenient to shop online’.
 The software giant Adobe predicted, via Adobe Analytics, that last years’ online sales will bring an additional $6.6 billion.
 That said, it was the ‘largest online shopping day in history’.
 In the Criteo’s Black Friday report, we can see a lot of data and analysis that puts a new light on what the trends are.